Frequently Asked Questions

 Who are the Foundation’s leadership?

-- The Board of Trustees and Founder’s Circle includes corporate executives, Olympic champions, sports industry executives, Hollywood celebrities and research experts.
+- The Board of Trustees and Founder’s Circle includes leading women and men in Corporate America, Olympic, Paralympic and world champion athletes, sports industry executives, and experts in fields of law, research and academia.

 - Staff and Board leadership reflect the Foundation’s commitment to diversity and integrity.